DaiSy: A Library for Scalable Data Series Similarity Search: USING DAISY

 \subsection{Examples}

-We provide two examples of using DaiSy in C++ and Python to demonstrate the convenience our library provides for tasks involving similarity search.
+We provide two examples of using DaiSy in C++ and Python to demonstrate the convenience our library provides for similarity search.
 Without loss of generality, in our examples we use the MESSI algorithm and the L2 Squared distance.
-In C++, a typical use case of DaiSy is depicted below.